Scholarship Examination: Controversies

 In recent years the exam has become extremely competitive, therefore many claim that it puts unnecessary pressure on students at an early age.
-It has been considered as a "parent's" exam rather than student's.
-It is necessary to carry out a study on the long term success of the scholars.
+It has been considered as a "parent's" exam rather than a student's.
+It is necessary to carry out a study on the long-term success of the scholars.

 This exam is now being used as a tool for Political leaders in Sri Lanka to neglect the development of rural schools.